The Bees Knees cocktail first came about during prohibition. Originally, the Bees Knees recipe called for bathtub gin

-This transforms the cocktail as you drink it.
-When you first sip it, it has strong botanical overtones with a touch of heat but by the end you have a drink with a sweet finish.
+This literally changes the cocktail as you drink it.
+When you first sip it, it has strong botanical overtones with a touch of heat but by the end you have a refreshing drink with a sweet finish.
 Brilliant!

 Regardless of what quality bourbon or whiskey you use, try to find the best ginger beer you can.
 It’s an element that really adds a special zip in this Bee’s Knees recipe.

 Also if you’d rather enjoy this refreshing beverage sans alcohol, it is just as good without the spirit.
 Simply squeeze some lemon into your ginger beer and stir in a spoonful of honey.
 Voila!